Statistics and Talking Points: Palestinian Children in Israeli Military Detention

 - 97 percent were interrogated without the presence of a family member

-- 54 percent signed documents in Hebrew, a language most Palestinian children don’t understand
+- 55 percent were shown or signed documents in Hebrew, a language most Palestinian children don’t understand

 Since 2000, an estimated 13,000 Palestinian children have been detained by Israeli forces from the occupied West Bank and held in the Israeli military detention system.